apple/swift-numerics/Sources/ComplexModule/Documentation.docc/Complex.md

 # ``Complex``

-A Complex number type that conforms to `AlgebraicField` (so all the normal arithmetic operations are available) and `ElementaryFunctions` (so all the usual math functions are available).
+A complex number type represented by its real and imaginary parts, and equipped with the usual arithmetic operators and math functions.

-A `Complex` value is represented with two `RealType` values, corresponding to the real and imaginary parts of the number.
+## Overview

 You can access these Cartesian components using the real and imaginary properties.